Rostromedial tegmental nucleus

 The rostromedial tegmental nucleus (RMTg), also known as the tail of the ventral tegmental area (tVTA), is a GABAergic nucleus which functions as a "master brake" for the midbrain dopamine system.
-This region as been discovered by the researchers, M. Barrot, J.Kaufling and T. Jhou.
+This region was discovered by the researchers, M. Barrot, J.Kaufling and T. Jhou.
 It is poorly differentiated from the rest of the ventral tegmental area (VTA) and possesses robust functional and structural links to the dopamine pathways.
 Notably, both acute and chronic exposure to psychostimulants have been shown to induce FosB and ΔFosB expression in the RMTg; no other drug type has been shown to induce these proteins in the RMTg.

 Inputs

 The RMTg receives incoming projections from the following structures: